agerwitz/ultimate-guide-to-bosh/README.md

 # Ultimate Guide to BOSH

-[BOSH](https://bosh.io) is an open source tool for release engineering, deployment, lifecycle management, and monitoring of distributed systems.
+[BOSH](https://bosh.io) is an open source tool for release engineering, deployment, lifecycle management and monitoring of distributed systems.

 It's incredible.
-Huge companies are using.
+Huge companies are using it.
 Tiny companies are using it.
 You too could be using it.

 This is the Ultimate Guide to BOSH.

-It will place you in the middle of daily life with BOSH and gradually guide you towards understanding, and then deploying your own systems, and then through to deep understanding.
+It will place you in the middle of daily life with BOSH and gradually guide you toward understanding, deploying your own systems, and then through to deep understanding.
 You'll become a raving fan.

 # TOC